Learn About the Best Wineries in Temecula to Visit, Along with Recommended Temecula Wine Tours, Restaurants, Hotels & Vineyard Resort Options

 Temecula wine country is tucked away in Southern California’s Inland Empire, making it perfect for a weekend wine tasting getaway.
 Temecula’s tasting rooms offer a blend of New World and Old World varieties for wine lovers to try.
-Home to more than forty wineries and cultivating approximately thirty grape varieties, Temecula has everything from the familiar California varieties, like Chardonnay, Cabernet Sauvignon, Syrah, Zinfandel and Merlot alongside the not-so-typical, like Vermentino, Falanghina and the historically significant Mission Grape.
-Tempranillo, Sangiovese and Cabernet Franc
+Home to more than fifty wineries and cultivating approximately thirty grape varieties, Temecula has everything from the familiar California varieties, like Chardonnay, Cabernet Sauvignon, Syrah, Zinfandel and Merlot alongside the not-so-typical, like Vermentino, Falanghina and the historically significant Mission Grape.
+Tempranillo, Sangiovese and Cabernet Franc.

 Temecula is best known for bold red wines.
 Tempranillo has complex aromas of plums and black cherries, while its Sangiovese wines have soft tannins and riper fruit flavors compared to their Italian cousins.
 Syrah has won accolades for being round, fleshy, generous and full-flavored.
 Cabernet Franc has emerged as the star of the Bordeaux varieties and is fast earning a reputation for producing a full, elegant and aromatic style.